Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Values - ‘standard names’ from the JDK Security API:

-The threshold in bytes at which upload files will be written to disk, for org.apache.commons.io.output.DeferredFileOutputStream
+The threshold in bytes at which upload files will be written to disk, for org.apache.commons.io.output.DeferredFileOutputStream.
+For example:

 upload.threshold=20480